The Chattri memorial

 The history of the Chattri memorial

-The Memorial commemorates 53 men of the Indian Army who died and were cremated at Patcham Down ghat during the First World War.
-This was in accordance with Hindu and Sikh religious rites.
+The memorial commemorates 53 men of the Indian Army who died and were cremated at Patcham Down ghat during the First World War.
+This was in line with Hindu and Sikh religious rites.

 These soldiers were transferred to hospital in Brighton after fighting on the Western Front from 1914 to 1915.
 The graves of Muslim soldiers who died in Brighton are in Brookwood Military Cemetery, Surrey.